The best camera is the one you have with you.

 The first thing you need to turn your iPhone into a professional video or photography rig is a good quality case, specifically something that works with other equipment, can be mounted onto a tripod, and has a durable structure – after all, you don't want to drop your iPhone mid-video and have it shatter.

 There's a wide range of cases to pick from, but cases such as the Beastgrip Pro work with virtually any camera phone and is a must-own if you're serious about iPhone videography.

-The case's modular design with removable lens mounts mean you can customize and play with your rig to put together a video recording device that you're 100% comfortable with using.
+Having a case with a modular design along with removable lens mount mean you can customize and play with your rig to put together a video recording device that you're 100% comfortable with using.
 (And if you're looking for a case/rig that works well with your iPad, take a peek at the iOgrapher Filmmaking Case.)

 If you're a fan of shooting iPhoneography already, then chances are you've seen or heard of external lenses.
 Like a DSLR, you can add a new lens to your iPhone to distort, enhance, zoom, and do things your iPhone alone simply can't.

 There are plenty of different lenses that you can pick up individually on sites like Amazon or Photojojo, but those are aimed more towards iPhoneography than capturing crystal clear video (this isn't necessarily a bad thing, either!)
 Typically, you will get a macro, wide-angle, and fisheye lens with most packages, but these change from brand to brand.

 Different lens kits can come with a durable case plus three standard lenses (macro, super wide-angle, and 2x telephoto) which work great for shooting video as a case is durable and the lenses secure directly to it, making them less likely to fall and shatter.
 High-quality lenses from Moment can also be customized with a case, or mounted individually with a mounting plate.